BrunoCiccarino/BrunoCiccarino.github.io/src/content/blog/From-Astro-js-Rookie-to-a-Successful-GitHub-Pages-Build.md

 In the end, I learned a ton about Astro.js, GitHub Pages, and myself.
 The journey wasn’t smooth, but the satisfaction of seeing my site live and functional made it all worth it.
 If you’re struggling with a similar process, don’t give up.
 You’ve got this.

 And hey, if I can figure this out at 3 AM with an empty stomach and a lot of anxiety, so can you!

+## GitHub Pages: The Final Troll

+Just when I thought I had it all figured out, GitHub Pages decided to troll me.
+For some reason, it just wouldn’t recognize my deploy branch.
+Now, I’ll be the first to admit that this was *very* likely a skill issue on my part.
+But still, it completely derailed my progress and ate up even more hours of trial and error.

+I tried everything.
+First, I went the manual route, filtering files by hand and pushing them to the deploy branch.
+Nope.
+Then, I gave GitHub Actions a shot—because automation, right?
+Well, turns out I’m apparently too incompetent to make that work.
+Finally, I resorted to the `gh-pages` CLI.
+Even that didn’t cooperate.
+It was like GitHub Pages was sitting back, laughing at my misery.

+After 40 straight hours awake (powered by caffeine and sheer stubbornness), I finally threw in the towel.
+My patience was gone, my hair was turning gray, and I felt like GitHub Pages had won.
+So, I migrated to Vercel.
+Let me tell you, deploying with Vercel was like walking into an air-conditioned room after running a marathon in the desert—it just worked.
+It was simple, quick, and exactly what I needed after the chaos.

+## A Silver Lining

+Despite the madness, I have to say, this journey was oddly fun in hindsight.
+Sure, it was exhausting, but I learned *a lot*—not just about Astro.js and deployment workflows, but also about resilience.
+If there’s one thing this experience taught me, it’s that sometimes the best way forward is to step back, laugh at your own stubbornness, and take a simpler path.

+So, shoutout to GitHub Pages for the lessons (and the trolling), and to Vercel for being my saving grace.
+This was one wild ride I’ll never forget.